Thorsten Becker holds the Shell Foundation Distinguished Chair in

 near decade stint as Editor in Chief of AGU's Geochemistry,

-Geophysics, Geosystems, and currently as an editor for
+Geophysics, Geosystems, and he currently serves as an editor for

 AGU Advances.